henrifnk/climex/README.md

 Created as part of an university project "Innovationlab Big Data Science" at LMU Munich in cooperation with the [ClimEx](https://www.climex-project.org/) at the Department for Geography.
 The work was supervised by Florian Pfisterer, Maximilian Weigert and Magdalena Mittermeier.

 For citation use:
->Funk, H., Becker, C., Hofheinz, A., Xi, G., Zhang, Y., Pfisterer, F., Weigert, M., & Mittermeier, M. (forthcoming).
-Towards an automated classification of Hess & Brezowsky's atmospheric circulation patterns Tief and Trog Mitteleuropa using Deep Learning Methods.
+>Funk, H., Becker, C., Hofheinz, A., Xi, G., Zhang, Y., Pfisterer, F., Weigert, M., & Mittermeier, M. Towards an automated classification of Hess & Brezowsky's atmospheric circulation patterns Tief and Trog Mitteleuropa using Deep Learning Methods.
 In Environmental Informatics: A bogeyman or saviour to achieve the UN Sustainable Development Goals?.
 Shaker.

 ## Project